drcika/apc-extension/README.md

 Unlike its predecessor, it does not come with default settings, allowing you complete control over customization.

-Feel free to explore my personal settings for inspiration: [View Settings](https://github.com/drcika/apc-extension/blob/production/demo/settings.json)
+Explore my personal settings for inspiration: [View Settings](https://github.com/drcika/apc-extension/blob/production/demo/settings.json)

 ## Usage Instructions

-Follow these steps to make the most of the Apc Customize UI++ extension:
+To use the Apc Customize UI++ extension:
   - Disable similar extensions.
-  - Install/enable Apc Customize UI++ (It should be automatically enabled upon the first installation).
+  - Install/enable this extension (Enabled automatically on first install).
-  - Open your `User settings.json` file in Visual Studio Code.
-  - Add the provided configurations below to your settings.json file.
+  - Add the provided configurations below to your `User settings.json` file in vscode.
-  - Unleash your creativity.
+  - Start customizing!

 ## Enabling and Disabling

-To enable or disable this extension, follow these steps:
+To enable or disable this extension:
   - Open Visual Studio Code.
   - Go to the Command Palette by pressing `Cmd+Shift+P` on Mac or `Ctrl+Shift+P` on Windows.
-- Type "Enable Apc extension" and enter to enable the extension.
-- Conversely, type "Disable Apc extension" and enter to disable the extension.
+  - Type "Enable Apc extension" to enable, or "Disable Apc extension" to disable the extension.

 ## Supported Configuration Options